36 z (Early Series) Tall cylindrical vase, flared base.

 Does this shape appear in other series?
 No - not in other series but it is like

-Early Series 189 which is a jug.
-This vase has the same body shape including a spout.
+Early Series 189 which is a jug and not quite as large.
+This vase has the same body shape as that jug including a spout.

-In a shape book it is marked "Special" and the few recorded examples all have applied decoration of three-dimensional animals.
-Animals attributed to John Castle-Harris.
+In a shape book it is marked "Special".
+Most recorded examples have applied decoration of three-dimensional animals.
+The animals are attributed to John Castle-Harris and it may be speculated that the unusually heavy-veined leaf seen on 36M is also his.

 Height; 20 - 22 cm